JoseLuis21/lifetrack-api/README.md

   - **SNS**: Simple Notification Service, offers a publish/subscribe mechanism to publish messages to n-consumers.
   - **SQS**: Simple Queue Service, offers a distributed and high-available queue system that is mainly focused on ETL jobs, Cron Jobs or as a Message Broker when used with SNS.
   - **ElastiCache**: Caching service which offers self-managed computation for either Redis or Memcached systems.
-  - **KeySpaces**: Document-oriented service wich offers self-managed computation for Apache Cassandra.
+  - **KeySpaces**: Document-oriented service which offers self-managed computation for Apache Cassandra.
   - **XRay**: AWS XRay is a remote-request distributed tracing mechanism.
-  - **CloudWatch**: CloudWatch is the standard AWS monitoring ecosystem, it offers many functionalities apart from just monitoring such as event triggering straight to SNS to notify specified consumers.
+  - **CloudWatch**: CloudWatch is the standard AWS monitoring ecosystem, it offers many functionality apart from just monitoring such as event triggering straight to SNS to notify specified consumers.

 - **Firebase**: Google's application ecosystem.
   - **Authentication** _OAuth2 (Google, Facebook & Apple)_: OAuth2 is a authentication mechanism using the latest security standards.